At mile 30 of the 2006 Vermont 50 - my first grueling trail ultra.

 9. Prep Your Mind and Body

-I still have no idea how I complete my ultras.
-But keeping my mind focused helps.
-I meditate and pray as I run.
-Sometimes I listen to music.
-Completing every mile brings me closer to the finish line and that always keeps me going.
+Completing every mile took me closer to the finish line and that always keeps me going.
 An exhausted but focused mind will guide your weary and beaten body.
 Body chafing and blisters are very common.
 To minimize toe and feet blisters, and chafing on the area underneath my sport bra, I apply both petroleum jelly and zinc oxide before every long training run and on race day.
 Apply on all body parts that will chafe.
 Losing toenails, especially after any ultra event, is not uncommon.
-I have lost all of my toes nails many times.
-The good news is that they grow back!
+I have lost all of my toenails many times.
+The good news is that they grow back but very slowly!

 10. Include Family and Friends in Your Training

 Ultrarunning is a solitary sport.
 I would not be able to train and cross the finish line without the patient love and unconditional support of my children and my husband.
 He keeps me company on my long training runs riding his bike, or riding my ElliptiGo.
 He runs with me on short training runs.
 Invite a friend or family member to do the same.
 It’s great training for them, too.
 They will be ready to be pacers and to crew at your first 50-mile ultra.
+And on race day you will tackle your first 50 miler with supportive veteran runners and newbies.

 You Can Run An Ultramarathon!